 For example, if a team member billed for 32 hours from a 40-hour week, their utilization rate would be 0.80, or 80%.

 Team member utilization rates differ based on job role and productivity, so calculating an individual team member’s utilization rate isn’t enough.
 Instead, make sure you’re tracking utilization rates for all team members in order to get a more accurate picture of company performance.

 If your utilization rate is low across teams and departments, take a look at the tooling, processes, and expectations you have at your company.
 A low utilization rate means team members are spending most of their time on non-billable work.
 What are they spending time on?
 A lot of work about work, like app switching or manual work, can be reduced with the right tooling and processes.

 For example, we know that the average knowledge worker switches between 10 apps up to 25 times per day.
 If your team members report that app switching is reducing their productivity and contributing to low utilization rates, look for business tools that integrate with one another.
 That way, instead of having team members switch between tools and lose valuable time, they have all of the information they need to complete their work at their fingertips.

 Tip: Time tracking software can keep team member metrics organized and make it easier to perform calculations.
 It can also ensure your calculations are accurate and make any mistakes in calculations easier to spot and correct.

 Capacity utilization rate is the average utilization rate for every team member.
 This is the formula that will tell you whether you’re able to cover your resource costs and make a profit.

 Capacity utilization rate = Total team member utilization rates / Total number of team members

-To calculate your company’s capacity utilization rate, add the utilization rates of every team member and divide this number by the total number of team members.Boost productivity with Asana
+To calculate your company’s capacity utilization rate, add the utilization rates of every team member and divide this number by the total number of team members.Manage team workloads with Asana

 Once you calculate your team’s capacity utilization rate, use this number to determine how much you should charge clients to make a profit—otherwise known as your optimal billing rate.